OREGON

 Oregon legislated a Task Force on Civics and Financial Education through 2007 Chapter 773 (House Bill 2584) in order to “study and make recommendations about how to increase and improve civics and financial education in kindergarten through grade 12 public schools.”
 The Task Force released its Final Report and Recommendations in October 2008 in which they recommended including Financial Literacy as an “Essential Skill for an Oregon Diploma” and pursuing “the possible use of the additional credit required in mathematics for personal finance applications,” although no specific actions have been taken on the recommendations.

-Through its financial literacy social sciences standards, Oregon ensures financial literacy instruction in Grades K-12, receiving a “B.” Oregon must implement its high school standards into a stand-alone personal finance course required for graduation in order to ensure high school students are receiving the instruction, and would thus raise its grade to an “A.”
+Through its financial literacy social sciences standards, Oregon ensures financial literacy instruction in Grades K-12 and has implemented its high school standards into a stand-alone personal finance course required for graduation in order to ensure high school students are receiving the instruction, and thus receives an “A.”